seraogianluca/RoomBooking/docs/Tutorial.md

 ### 1.1 Entities

 Entities in JPA are representations of the data that can be persisted to the database.
-In particular, an entity represents a table in the database and each instance of it represents a row of the table.
+In particular, an entity represents a table in the database and each instance of it represents a row.
 Entities are mapped on Java's classes through Annotations.
 To map an entity we need to specify the `@Entity` annotation.
 The table name and columns can be specified with the `@Table` and the `@Column` annotations respectively.

 A simple enitity declaration is showed in the code below: